yagu0/vchess/README.md

  2. Execute db/\*.sql scripts to create and fill db/vchess.sqlite
  3. Rename and edit public/javascripts/socket\_url.js.dist into socket\_url.js
  4. npm i && npm start

+## Get involved

+All contributions are welcome!
+For example,
+ - translations,
+ - design,
+ - Vue front-end,
+ - Express back-end.

+If you wanna help, you can send me an email (address indicated in the "Help" menu on the website) so that we can discuss what to do and how :)
+If you feel comfortable with the code a pull request is a good start too.